 Subject Code APSS341

 Subject Title Contemporary Social Issues

 Credit Value 3

 Level 3

 Pre-requisite / Co-requisite/ Exclusion Nil

-Assessment Methods

-100% Continuous Assessment Individual Assessment Group Assessment

-1. Participation and Log book writing 30 %
+Assessment Methods 100% Continuous Assessment 1.
+Participation and Log book writing Individual Assessment 30 % Group Assessment

 2.Roound Table Sharing 20 %

 3.Term Essay 50 %

 Objectives The subject aims to enable students to distinguish between personal troubles and social issues and to develop a conceptual framework to work out their differences as well as their linkages.
 It is also to enable students to apprehend and criticize different sociological approaches to the study of contemporary social issues.

 Intended Learning Outcomes (Note 1) Upon completion of the subject, students will be able to: a. show their understanding of the differences between personal issues and social issues; b. give their own views on the following daily activities, namely: consumption, self-formation, youth culture and their personal growth process, the differences between non-disabled and disabled, the relationship between love and sexuality; and c. by drawing on their own personal experiences, show their competence in linking theoretical framework and the understanding of daily life; and to acquire practical, presentational and experiential knowledge about contemporary societies.

 Subject Synopsis/ Between Personal and Social Indicative Syllabus (Note 2) 2.
 A Sociological Understanding of Reflexivity 3.
 Late Modernity - A Method of Deconstructing the Contemporary Era?
 4. The Notion of Utopian Realism and its Implication to Daily Life 5.
 The Interpretation of Risk Society 6.
 The Third Way: form Expectation to Despair?
 7. The Meaning of Participation 8.
-The Meaning of Post-materialism as against Nationalist Call 5 Teaching/Learning Methodology (Note 3) Lectures revolve around the different approaches to the related topics, and examples of daily life would be drawn on so as to show the ways of applying theoretical frameworks to social analyses Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment % Intended subject learning outcomes to b weighting assessed (Please tick as appropriate) a b с d e (Note 4) 1.Participation and Log book writing 30 % V V V 2.Round Table Discussion 20 % 1 V V 3.Term Essay 50 % √ √ √ Total 100 % - The grade is calculated according to the percentage assigned; - The completion and submission of all component assignments are required for passing the subject; and - Student must pass all components at 50% or grade D if he/she is to pass the subject.
+The Meaning of Post-materialism as against Nationalist Call Teaching/Learning Methodology (Note 3) Lectures revolve around the different approaches to the related topics, and examples of daily life would be drawn on so as to show the ways of applying theoretical frameworks to social analyses Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks a b c d e (Note 4) 1.Participation and Log book writing 30 % √ V V 2.Round Table Discussion 20 % V √ √ 3.Term Essay 50 % √ √ √ Total 100 % - The grade is calculated according to the percentage assigned; - The completion and submission of all component assignments are required for passing the subject; and - Student must pass all components at 50% or grade D if he/she is to pass the subject.
 Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: Presentation is to provide the opportunity for students to apply the learning materials into daily contemporary issues among themselves; written assignment in terms of reflection logs and term essay are to ask them to show their practical, experiential and presentational knowledge.
-Student Study Class contact: Effort Required Lecturer 30 Hrs.
+Class contact: Lecturer ■ Lecturer 30 Hr 30 Hrs.

-Other student study effort: Log Writing 30 Hrs.
+Student Study Effort Required Other student study effort: Log Writing 30 Hrs.
 PADLET commitment 30 Hrs.
 Reading and Essay Writing 40 Hrs.
 Total student study effort 130 Hrs.
 Reading List and References BECK, Ulrich (1992).
 Risk Society: Towards a New Modernity .
 London: Sage.
 Bellah, Robert N. et.al.
 (1985).
 Habits of the Heart: Individualism and Commitment in American Life .
 Berkeley: University of California Press.
 CAPLAN, Bryan (2007).
 The Myth of the Rational Voter: Why Democracies choose bad Policies .
 Princeton: Princeton University Press.
 GIDDENS, Anthony (1991).
 Modernity and Self Identity: Self and Society in Late Modern Age .
 Cambridge: Polity Press.
 GIDDENS, Anthony (1998).
 The Third Way: The Renewal of Social Democracy .
 Cambridge: Polity Press.
 Relevant journal articles and latest internet discussions are to be adopted in the entire course.